pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-exception-context"+OR+"E0703")

 ### [E0704](#E0704) (misplaced-bare-raise)<a name="E0704"></a>
-The raise statement is not inside an except clause Used when a bare raise is not used inside an except clause.
+The raise statement is not inside an except clause.

+Used when a bare raise is not used inside an except clause.
 This generates an error, since there are no active exceptions to be reraised.
 An exception to this rule is represented by a bare raise inside a finally clause, which might work, as long as an exception is raised inside the try block, but it is nevertheless a code smell that must not be relied upon.

 **:x: Incorrect code**